Charlotte-Roemer/bat-migration-europe/Website/content/about/content.md

 <br />

 All of the members of the coordination team are part of the CESCO lab.
 Charlotte Roemer coordinates the project and is in charge of collecting the data and analysing them under the supervision of Christian Kerbiriou.
+Thomas Sévère is assisting for the development of species distribution models.
 Yves Bas provides counselling for data management and analysis.

 To find more about the coordination team, please visit the [Team Chiro's website](https://croemer3.wixsite.com/teamchiro/team).